Get Help from Bob Vila

 - Inspirational Photo Galleries

 The focal point of a full bath is often its tub, which ought to be pristine and gleaming.
 If yours is pitted, chipped, or scratched—or sporting an old-fashioned color that no longer suits your style—you can spare yourself the bother and expense of ripping it out and replacing it.
-Options include putting in an acrylic liner for upwards of $300, or re-glazing the original yourself with special epoxy paint, using a kit available at any home center for about $25.
-Painting the bathtub can be a bit tricky, but with the following steps, patience, and care, you’ll get a porcelain-like finish that will last three to five years.
+Options include putting in an acrylic liner for upwards of $300, or learning how to paint a bathtub with special epoxy, using a kit available at any home center for about $25.
+Reglazing the bathtub can be a bit tricky, but with the following steps, patience, and care, you’ll get a porcelain-like finish that will last three to five years.

 MATERIALS AND TOOLS